(21st March 2013 – 11½ miles)

 I ambled high above the Swale

-relishing the alpine air and views.
+relishing alpine air, alpine views.

-You’ll forgive me a splurge of snowy photos
+You’ll forgive a splurge of snowy photos

-After catching some rare rays,
+After soaking up some rare rays,

-and savouring the moment,
+and savouring the view,

-I descended to join the river.
+and joined the river.
 (Immediately after I took this photo, an RAF fighter screamed close overhead.
 It was long gone by the time my heart restarted and I thought to raise my camera).

 On the far bank lay the pretty, little town of Muker (a favourite of James Herriot).
 It was a shame that I was too early for lunch at ‘The Farmer’s Arms‘ – supposedly excellent.